 - Opportunity for restoration

 Two detailed assessments will be carried out on sites that could be potential restoration projects.
 For these assessments, field staff will take detailed channel measurements for depth, flow and substrate.
 This information will be used as input into a restoration design.

 A collaborative working group (Environment and Climate Change Canada, Georgian Bay Forever, Georgian Bay Biosphere Reserve, Ministry of Natural Resources and Forestry Upper Great Lakes Management Unit and EGBSC) will evaluate the data and help to identify sites for restoration.
 Sites that are identified will then be prioritized for future work.
 In addition to being an active part of the collaborative working group, Georgian Bay Forever is assisting with field work and providing their staff, boat and Lowrance unit to create depth maps (bathymetry) for the tributaries.
 Georgian Bay Biosphere Reserve is also helping with project communications and reporting.

-Near the end of the project, one spawning bed restoration project will be designed and completed.
+Near the end of the project, one spawning bed restoration project will be designed and completed (see link below).
 A workshop will be held to share project findings, open to all community members to attend.
 Volunteers and community members will be involved with field work when possible.

 In addition to gathering field data, EGBSC is also collecting background monitoring information and any local knowledge that community members would like to share about the tributary areas.
 We will be working with local groups, organizations and First Nations to complete the assessments.

 Our project deliverables include: